rorycodinstuff/rory-green/pages/about.md

 - Readings: 'Multi-media Multi-verse' and 'Fan Fiction Cos-Play Reading', National Young Writers Festival, September 2017
 - Reading: 'roflcopters everywhere and not a drop to drink', Subbed In, August 2016
 - Reading: 'roses really don't smell like poo poo', Subbed In, December 2015

+## Acknowledgements

+Thank you to [Rebecca-Marian Irene](https://www.rebeccamarianirene.com.au/) for taking the pics of me used on this site and [Dan Urbanowicz](https://www.danurbanowicz.com/) for the site template.